 In Africa, Chinese people reign as "supreme beings" and are worshiped all day and night.
-Yes they came with some money to a land where millions continue to toil endlessly and they (Chinese people) are ready to pay their way through every corner of Africa, sometimes even paying to butcher some oppositions along their way.
+Yes, they came with some money to a land where millions continue to toil endlessly and they (Chinese people) are ready to pay their way through every corner of Africa, sometimes even paying to butcher some oppositions along their way.

 They have bought lands, houses, established businesses, etc. and have come to stay permanently.
 Some Chinese people even refer to Africa as the "China's Second Continent".
-Yes they have come to lay generational "seeds" on the continent and have no intentions of ever going back even for generations to come.
+Yes, they have come to lay generational "seeds" on the continent and have no intentions of ever going back even for generations to come.

 We often look at the Africa-China relationship from just one economic point of view which is not often very helpful.
 When exactly in time did the dragon learn to play with lambs?

 As you all know, China is the only country in the world today that is openly involved in the ivory trafficking dirty business in Africa.
-Unlike America and other top nations in the world today, China has not yet put a ban on the ivory trade and the reason is that, ivory is as valuable as gold in China today especially among the numerous carving industries flourishing in China.
-Just last year alone, around 40,000 African elephants were poached for their ivory tusks to be shipped primarily to carving industries in no other place but China.
+Unlike America and other leading nations, China has not yet put a ban on the ivory trade and the reason is because, ivory is as valuable as gold in China today (especially among China's flourishing numerous carving industries).
+Just last year alone, over 40,000 African elephants were poached for their ivory tusks to be shipped primarily to carving industries in no other place but China.

-Just as the "blood diamonds" fueled conflicts in places like Liberia and Sierra Leone, so this dirty ivory trade continues to fuel terrorist groups such as the notorious Al Shabaab of Northeast Africa, etc. In other words, the Chinese involvement in the ivory trade does not only harm the environment but also fuels conflicts all across the continent.
+Just as the "blood diamonds" fueled conflicts in places like Liberia and Sierra Leone, so this dirty ivory trade continues to fuel terrorist groups such as the notorious "Al Shabaab" of East and Northeast Africa, The Lord's Resistance Army LRA (which operates in northern Uganda, South Sudan, the Central African Republic, and the Democratic Republic of the Congo), etc. In other words, the Chinese involvement in the ivory trade does not only harm the environment but also fuels conflicts all across the continent.

-Yes China is sowing so many seeds in Africa today and some people believe China will reap the rewards tomorrow.
+Yes, China is sowing so many seeds in Africa today and some people believe China will reap the rewards tomorrow.
 In reality however, China is reaping more than it sows even today in most parts of Africa.
 Just take a look at the recent $75 million airport expansion contract in Mali for example.
 This project was funded by American foreign aid but went straight to a Chinese construction firm.
-To the outsider, the Chinese are expanding the airport for Mali for free not knowing the project was funded by another country/donor.
+To an outsider, the Chinese are expanding the airport for Mali for free, not knowing the project was funded by another country/donor.
 Foreign aid, private loans and even loans from IMF and the World Bank often land in Chinese hands.
 In other words, the several Chinese investors and firms operating in Africa today have taken over almost all major projects across the continent and some people think they (the Chinese) are just "sowing seeds" which is not true.